NLewe/Bayes-interaction-niche/README.md

-## Part 7 ####
-Principal component analysis (PCA)
+## Part 7 Principal component analysis (PCA) ####
+based on the per sample values for the diversity metrics, principal components are calculated and extracted for use in bayesian models.

 #### Files needed
+- Part7_PCA.R
--output from parts 4 and 6
+- output from parts 4

 ## Part 8 Bayesian model and figure ###
 The effect of the interaction generalism on the soil AMF biomass is explored using Bayesian models.
 A plot showing the conditional effect of the plant biomass is calculated.

 #### Files needed
+- Part8_AMFbiomass_Bayes.R
-- output from parts 5 and 6
+- outputs from parts 5 and 7

 ## Part 9 ####